 Guide

-To apply conditional formatting to a range in openpyxl, instantiate a rule object (CellIsRule or FormulaRule), attach a PatternFill or Font style, and register it using ws.conditional_formatting.add(). openpyxl serializes these rules directly into the worksheet XML, and Excel evaluates the conditions dynamically when the file opens.
+To apply conditional formatting to a range in openpyxl, build a rule object (CellIsRule, FormulaRule, or ColorScaleRule), give it a PatternFill and/or Font, and register it with ws.conditional_formatting.add(range_string, rule). openpyxl writes the rule into the worksheet XML; Excel evaluates it against every cell in the range when the file opens.

 Python